-The Apple certified refurbished iPhone is different than the carrier certified refurbished models and it is easy to sometimes get confused between the two.
-In the case of a carrier-refurbished model ( model number starting with ‘F’), the carrier itself manages the refurbishment process.
+The Apple certified refurbished iPhone is different than the carrier certified refurbished models and it is easy sometimes to get confused between the two.
+In the case of a carrier-refurbished model (the model number starting with ‘F’), the carrier itself manages the refurbishment process.

 For example, when you buy a certified pre-owned Verizon iPhone, Verizon inspects the device.

 “At Verizon, we thoroughly inspect all Certified Pre-Owned phones and devices to like-new condition.
 Devices go through a complete 100+ point checklist to ensure they measure up to Verizon’s standards.

 The inspection includes a variety of close-up looks, including: